altocodenl/tagaway/readme.md

 4. Pics
    1. `change State.page`:if current page is not `pivs`, it does nothing.
 If there's no `Data.account`, it invokes `query account`.
 If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it invokes `query pivs`.
 It also triggers a `change` in `State.selected` to mark the selected pivs if coming back from another view.
    2. `change State.query`:
-      - If the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, we don't do anything.
+      - If the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, or `State.query.update`, we don't do anything.
       - If the change is to `State.query.tags` or `State.query.sort`, we directly remove `State.query.fromDate` - this is done without an event to avoid triggering a `change` on `State.query.fromDate` and from there a call to `query pivs`.
+We also remove `State.query.update` and `State.query.updateLimit`.
+      - If `State.query.updateLimit` is either `undefined` or `true`, we set it to the present moment.
+It will be `undefined` in the case of a new query, and it will be set to `true` in case it is meant to refer to the present time.
       - We invoke `update queryURL` or `update queryURL true` - the latter will only be the case if what changes is `State.query.fromDate`.
       - If what changes is `State.query.fromDate`, we determine whether the amount of pivs in `Data.pivs` is enough or whether we need to invoke `query pivs`.
 If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the last chunk that is currently visible is neither the last nor the next-to-last chunk loaded, then the responder will not do anything else (that is, it won't invoke `query pivs`), since it is not necessary to load further pivs.
       - It invokes `query pivs` - if the change is on `State.query.fromDate` and there was a previous value set on `fromDate`, it will invoke instead `query pivs {noScroll: true}`.
 This last case will prevent a query triggered by scrolling to programatically set the scrolling point later.
 The case where `fromDate` changes but there was no previous value is the loading of a first query through a link that contains a `fromDate` parameter - in that case, we do want to programmatically set the scroll.